StardustCollective/NodeCloud/scripts/uploadP12/windows/ReadMe.md

 The script checks that you know the correct password **before uploading anything**.

 * Password is verified locally
 * Password is never sent to the server
 * You get multiple attempts if needed
+* After the password is verified, the script reads the `.p12` **alias (friendlyName)** and displays it so you can write it down and keep it documented

 ---